ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/groups/create.rst

     POST /v2/groups/{groupType}/{groupId}/attributes/{attributeId}/securityLabels/{securityLabel}

-For example, the query below will add a ``TLP Amber`` Security Label to the Attribute on the Threat:
+For example, the query below will add a ``TLP:AMBER`` Security Label to the Attribute on the Threat:

 .. code::

-    POST /v2/groups/threats/12345/attributes/54321/securityLabels/TLP%20Amber
+    POST /v2/groups/threats/12345/attributes/54321/securityLabels/TLP%3AAMBER

 .. note:: In order to add a Security Label to an Attribute, the Security Label must already exist.
 The query above will not create a new Security Label.
 If you specify a Security Label that does not exist, it will return an error.